A Meshfree Method for Eigenvalues of Differential Operators on Surfaces, Including Steklov Problems: Eigenvalue Problem Examples

 $T>0$ can be seen as an ``oscillation width'' of the functions $\psi_{j}$; frequencies much greater than $\sqrt{\frac{2\pi}{T}}$ are heavily suppressed.
 With this choice of $d_{n}$, the norm in $\H$ dominates all finite-order Sobolev norms $H^{p}\b{\Omega}$, and all functions in $\H$ are $C^{\infty}$.
 We use $q=\tilde\ell=T=4$, $\tilde{N}_{a}=1$, $b_{1}=1$, and $N_{b}=\b{2\cdot15+1}^{3}$ Fourier basis functions.

-Our first test starts Newton's method at $\lambda=\b{\frac{n}{2}}^{2}$ for $n=\cb{0,1,2,\ldots30}$ to search for eigenvalues. $\tilde{N}$ scattered points are generated so that the average spacing between neighbouring points is $h_{\text{avg}}=\O\b{\tilde{N}^{-\frac{1}{2}}}$.
-A description of the point-generation algorithm is given in \ref{alg:boundary}, where we use $\tilde N_{\text{test},\partial}=40$.
+Our first test starts Newton's method, as described in Subsection \ref{subsec:genimpl}, at $\lambda=\b{\frac{n}{2}}^{2}$ for $n=\cb{0,1,2,\ldots30}$ to search for eigenvalues. $\tilde{N}$ scattered points are generated so that the average spacing between neighbouring points is $h_{\text{avg}}=\O\b{\tilde{N}^{-\frac{1}{2}}}$.
+A description of the point-generation algorithm is given in \ref{alg:boundary} (Version B), where we use $\tilde N_{\text{test},\partial}=40$.
 The algorithm ensures that the point spacing is closer to uniform than a purely random point cloud, which improves conditioning and accuracy.
 We record the relative error between the relative minimum of $\norm{u_{\lambda}^{\b{\tilde{N}}}}_{\H}^{2}$ closest to $56$ as found by Newton's method using an absolute tolerance of $10^{-8}$ and the true eigenvalue $\lambda=56$ (the 7th distinct, non-zero eigenvalue).
 Note again that we expect the distance between the eigenvalue and a local minimum of $\norm{u_{\lambda}^{\b{\tilde{N}}}}_{\H}^{2}$ to go to zero as $\tilde{N}\to\infty$ at a high-order rate (see Proposition \ref{prop:If-all-assumptions} and the following discussion in Subsection \ref{subsec:Discussion-of-Propositions}).
 A plot of the relative error against $\tilde{N}$ for the $\lambda=56$ eigenvalue is displayed in Fig. \ref{fig:Relative-error-for}.

 Note that the point generation is partially random, so we expect some irregularities in the convergence results, as seen in Fig. \ref{fig:Relative-error-for}.
 The overall convergence appears to be high-order.
 For the $\tilde{N}=650$ test, we list the first 14 computed non-zero eigenvalues (not including multiplicities) along with their true values in Table \ref{tab:First-15-eigenvalues}.
+This test takes 34 seconds to run after the matrices $\vc\Phi_0, \vc \Phi_1$, and $\vc\Phi_2$ are formed; Newton's method for the individual eigenvalue $\lambda=56$ takes 2.3 seconds.
+Matrix formation takes 8 seconds for $\tilde{N} = 650$.
 The computed eigenvalue corresponding to the true eigenvalue $\lambda=0$ was $10^{-8}$; Newton's method was run to a tolerance of $10^{-8}$.
 Note that $\lambda=210$ is the 197th to 225th eigenvalue when multiplicities are included.

 These tests show that knowing $\norm{u_{\lambda}^{\b{\tilde{N}}}}_{\H}^{2}$ is bounded if and only if $\lambda$ is an eigenvalue is sufficient for computing Laplace--Beltrami eigenvalues on an unstructured point cloud.
 Furthermore, estimates for the smaller eigenvalues are highly accurate, even for a fairly large point spacing ($\tilde{N}=650$ roughly corresponds to a distance on the order of $10^{-1}$ between points, on average).